velostudio/levo/levo-wasm-generator/readme.md

 # wasm [generating wasm file from rust with wit]

-This is example repo for genereting wasm file with wit definition. wit file has exports and imports. `print` interface defined in wit file.
+This is example repo for genereting wasm file with wit definition. wit file has exports and imports. `print` func defined in wit file.
-Then, calling this `print` function in `lib.rs`, basically calling `print` with ""Hello, world!" payload.
+Then, `print` function is called in `lib.rs` with ""Hello, world!" payload.

-Then,

 ```
 cargo build --target wasm32-wasi --release